3201 Southwest Trafficway

 (Young Children - January 2011)

-Resource Center was created to provide on-site technical assistance, education and training for early childhood and afterschool
+created to provide on-site technical assistance, education and training for early

 In 1995, with a lead gift from the Francis Family Foundation, a state-of-the art child care center was built to complement the existing Associate of Applied Science (AAS) program, providing students with opportunities for internships and observation.
 This addition allowed all of the Francis Institute's services to be housed in one area; bringing new and existing programs under one umbrella and forming a three tier entity which encompasses the CDCG, the child care center, and the Francis Institute Resource Center.

-its educational programs.
-The MCC-Penn Valley Child Growth and Development (CDCG) department offers college credit coursework
+programs.
+The MCC-Penn Valley Child Growth and Development (CDCG) department offers